pcp-atopsar(1) — Linux manual page

 outreq/s

-transmission (ipv6IfStatsOutRequests).
-This counter does
+(ipv6IfStatsOutRequests).
+This counter does not include

-not include any forwarded datagrams.
+any forwarded datagrams.

 inmc/s Number of multicast packets per second that have been